 No question about it: The number one benefit of rock garden landscaping is that it relieves stress.

-The slow movement of the rake up and down the garden serves to slow your mind.
-And the sand creates one long sheet of white so that the only thing we see is the sand.
-In other words, there aren’t the usual distractions all around you, just one long wave of white, like an ocean.
+The slow movement of the rake on the sand slows your mind.
+And the sand creates one long sheet of white so that the only thing we see is white.
+In other words, there aren’t the usual distractions all around you.
 The visual simplicity of the Zen garden makes it incredibly relaxing.
 And the gentle bodily movement you make when raking is very calming.

 2: Appreciation of beauty

-Above we looked at how to make a Japanese rock garden.
-When you create your own one you will train your mind to appreciate three particular kinds of beauty:
+When you make a Zen Garden you train your mind to appreciate three particular kinds of beauty:

 - Kanso (simplicity)